slvignesh05/website/content/posts/my-first-post.md

 ```

-These malicious payloads gets embedded in the source code of the website and executes on the victim’s browser to exfilterate sensitive information of the victim.
+These malicious payloads gets embedded in the source code of the website and executes on the victim’s browser to exfiltrate sensitive information from them..

 Biggest Query ( What most people asked me)
 An Attacker performs xss on the victim?
 But what can he truly achieve?

 A popup alert box on the victim’s browser can do no harm.

-The above question can be answered as “severe” or “low” impact of the victim’s.
+The above question can be answered as “severe” or “low” impact issue for the victim.

 The primary objective of XSS is to get the session cookies.